phdonner/phdonner/README.md

 When I started this README I received a lot of redundant imaages which looked emoji ;) symbols.
 It would, however, be nice to know where all these decorative characters are coming from: 👋 👀 🌱 💞️ 📫

-It would be interesting to know if there are some more expressive ones as well?
+It would be interesting to know if there are some more expressive visual characters,as well?

 <!---
 phdonner/phdonner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.